begmaroman/go-micro-boilerplate/README.md

 #### `./go.mod` and `./go.sum` files

-These are needed to manage dependencies using [go modules][gomodules].
+These files are needed to manage dependencies using [go modules][gomodules].
+When you add/remove dependency from the project, these files gonna be modified.

 #### `./.env` file

-This contains environment variables that are passing to the services when we run them using docker-compose (see `docker-compose.yaml`).
+This contains environment variables that pass to services when we run them using docker-compose (see `docker-compose.yaml`).